4 Ways of Building Safe Learning Environments for Your Students

 If a student writes a particular essay you’re really impressed with, read it out loud for everyone else to hear.
 If a student draws a particularly striking image, post it in public so everyone else can enjoy it.
 The student may not be comfortable with this, though.
 As such, they’ll feel a sense of trust if you ask them first.

-Here is a summary of some suggestions and tips to help you out:
+Here is a quick list of some suggestions and tips to help you out:

 - Keep a clean and orderly classroom